 Maple Mustard Brussels Sprouts

-Crispy pan-roasted Brussels with a 2-ingredient maple mustard sauce, toasted walnuts and blue or feta cheese!
+Crispy pan-roasted Brussels with a 2-ingredient maple mustard sauce and salty bacon!
 Perfect for the holidays (or any day).

 - Category: Side Dish